Once sf is installed, you can install from CRAN with:

 Below we use the tidytransit read_gtfs function in order to read a feed from the NYC MTA into R.

-We use a feed included in the package in the example below.
+We use an example feed included in the package in the example below.
 But note that you can read directly from the New York City Metropolitan Transit Authority, as shown in the commented code below.

 You can also read from any other URL.
 This is useful because there are many sources for GTFS data, and often the best source is transit service providers themselves.
 See the next section on “Finding More GTFS Feeds” for more sources of feeds.